sstraust/shannonmax/README.md

 	After a few minutes, check the contents of ``` ~/emacs-logged-keys ``` to verify the logger is working correctly.

 3. Once you have enough data, call ``` M-x shannon-max-analyze ``` to see the results!

+If you don't have a jar path set, shannonmax will prompt you to download it when running shannon-max-analyze.

 ## Viewing the Output